fmacpro/horseman-article-parser/README.md

 };
 ```
 Add "summary" to `options.enabled` to generate a short summary of the article text.
 The result
-includes `summary.text` and a `summary.sentences` array containing the top-ranked sentences.
+includes `text.summary` and a `text.sentences` array containing the first five sentences.

 You may pass rules for returning an articles title & contents.
 This is useful in a case
 where the parser is unable to return the desired title or content e.g.